phetsims/phet-info/doc/strings-i18n-and-yaml.md

 support the following features:

 1. Visual and non-visual strings must be translatable.
-2. Strings must appear as PhET-iO instrumented objects which can be changed at runtime.
-3. Strings must support metadata, such as phetioReadOnly or phetioDocumentation.
-4. Strings must be interoperable with Rosetta (the translation utility), so must be discoverable, editable, testable, storable, and maintenance-releasable.
-5. Strings must be prunable, so that only specific strings used in a sim are shown in Rosetta.
-6. Strings must be structured, so one object can have multiple "children" or recursively nested descendants, and so that strings can be grouped together in a way that makes sense for the sim.
-7. Strings must support patterns/placeholders, and be translated into other languages in a grammatically correct way.
+2. Strings must support patterns/placeholders, and be translated into other languages in a grammatically correct way.
    This is important because grammatical incorrectness can create a barrier, dissonance, or confusion, and impede streamlined usage of the sim.
-8. There should be one way of doing things (as much as possible), while retaining backward compatibility with legacy string formats.
+3. There should be one way of doing things (as much as possible), while retaining backward compatibility with legacy string formats.
+4. Support for Axon Properties.
+This means the resultant strings should implement `TReadOnlyProperty<string>`, and pattern-based strings should accept `string` or `TReadOnlyProperty<string>` parameters.
-9. Type safety for constants and patterns.
+5. Type safety for constants and patterns.
+This includes but is not limited to string literal unions for selector types.
-10. Support for Axon Properties
-11. Readability and maintainability of the string files, so that they are easy to read, understand, and modify by developers, designers, and can support hundreds of strings.
+6. Readability and maintainability of the string files, so that they are easy to read, understand, and modify by developers, designers, and can support hundreds of strings.
+7. Strings must be structured, so one object can have multiple "children" or recursively nested descendants, and so that strings can be grouped together in a way that makes sense for the sim.
+8. Strings must be interoperable with Rosetta (the translation utility), so must be discoverable, editable, testable, storable, and maintenance-releasable.
+9. Strings must be prunable, so that only specific strings used in a sim are shown in Rosetta.
+For instance, if a sim does not have a FaucetNode, then the FaucetNode strings should not be shown in Rosetta.
+10. Strings must appear as PhET-iO instrumented objects which can be changed at runtime.
+11. Strings must support metadata, such as phetioReadOnly or phetioDocumentation.
-12. PhET-iO studio string autoselect, so strings can be automatically discovered in mouseover.
+12. Strings must be selectable using PhET-iO studio string autoselect, so strings can be automatically discovered in mouseover. this is necessary for constant strings, and not required for pattern strings.

 To this end, we have developed a custom string management system to address these concerns.